dead-claudia/thallium/docs/api.md

 t.equal 1, 2 # AssertionError: Expected 1 to equal 2
 ```

-Errors generated from this are automatically handled by Techtonic, and work just as expected in inline tests.
+Errors generated from this are automatically handled by Thallium, and work just as expected in inline tests.
 Also, methods from this are scoped to that test and its children.

 ```js
 // JavaScript